Gravito-electromagnetic analogies: Linear gravitoelectromagnetism

-The presence of the terms $\partial\vec{H}/\partial t$ and $\partial\vec{G}/\partial t$, {}``inducing'' curls in $\vec{G}$ and $\vec{H}$, respectively, analogous to the induction terms of electromagnetism, leads to the question of whether one can talk about gravitational induction effects in analogy with electrodynamics.
-Indeed, there is a continuing debate concerning the applicability and physical content of this analogy for time-dependent fields, see e.g.~\cite{CHPRD} and references therein.
+The presence of the terms $\partial\vec{H}/\partial t$ and $\partial\vec{G}/\partial t$, ``inducing'' curls in $\vec{G}$ and $\vec{H}$, respectively, analogous to the induction terms of electromagnetism, leads to the question of whether one can talk about gravitational induction effects in analogy with electrodynamics.
+Indeed, there is a debate concerning the applicability and physical content of this analogy for time-dependent fields, see e.g.~\cite{CHPRD} and references therein.
 Although a discussion of the approaches to this issue in the literature is outside the scope of this work, still there are some points that can be made based on the material herein.
 If one considers a time dependent gravitational field, such as the one generated by a moving point mass, e.g.~Eq.~(2.10) of \cite{PaperIAU}, one finds that indeed the corresponding gravitoelectric field $\vec{G}$ is different from the one of a point mass at rest, and has a curl.
-That is, the acceleration $-\vec{G}$ of the congruence of observers at rest with respect to the background inertial frame (the {}``Post-Newtonian grid'', e.g.~\cite{JantzenThomas}), acquires a curl when the source moves with respect to that frame.
+That is, the acceleration $-\vec{G}$ of the congruence of observers at rest with respect to the background inertial frame (the ``post-Newtonian grid'', e.g.~\cite{JantzenThomas}), acquires a curl when the source moves with respect to that frame.
 From Eq.~(\ref{eq:LinearFieldEqsGEM}ii), one can think about this curl as induced by the time-varying gravitomagnetic field $\vec{H}$, see e.g.~\cite{Nordtvedt1988}.
 These fields are well suited to describe the \emph{apparent} Newtonian and Coriolis-like accelerations of particles in geodesic motion, as shown by Eq.~(\ref{eq:GeoLinGEM}) above (one must just bear in mind that in the case of time-dependent fields, the motion is not determined solely by $\vec{G}$ and $\vec{H}$; there is an additional term with no analogue in the Lorentz force law, which leads to important differences).
-However, the latter are artifacts of the reference frame; the \emph{physical} (i.e., tidal) forces tell a different story, as one does not obtain the correct tidal forces by differentiation of these fields (as is the case with electrodynamics).
+However, the latter are artifacts of the reference frame; the \emph{physical} (i.e., tidal) forces tell a different story, as one does not obtain the correct tidal forces by differentiation of $\vec{G}$ and $\vec{H}$ (as is the case with electrodynamics).
 Namely, the curls of the GEM fields do not translate into these forces.
-The linearized gravito-electric tidal tensor, Eq.~(\ref{eq:Eij_Hij_linear}a), reads in the GEM regime ($K_{(ij)}=-\delta_{ij}\partial\Phi/\partial t$), where we see that the curl (\ref{eq:LinearFieldEqsGEM}ii) is subtracted from the derivative of $\vec{G}$.
-That is, only the symmetrized derivative $G_{(i,j)}$ describes physical, covariant forces.
-This is manifest in the fact that the curl of $\vec{G}$ does not induce a rotation on a set of neighboring particles (the gravitational field only shears the set, see Sec.~\ref{sub:Gravity-vs-Electromagnetism} and Eq.~(\ref{eq:TidalGR}) therein), nor does it torque a rigid test body, see \cite{Gyros}.
-Note that in electromagnetism this rotation and torque are tidal manifestations of Faraday's Law of Induction.
-Likewise, the curl of $\vec{H}$ is not manifest in the gravitomagnetic tidal effects (e.g., the force on a gyroscope); the linearized gravitomagnetic tidal tensor (\ref{eq:Eij_Hij_linear}b) reads, in this regime: where again we can see that the induction contribution $4\partial\vec{G}/\partial t$ (and also the one of the term $\partial^{2}\vec{\mathcal{A}}/\partial t^{2}$) to the curl of $\vec{H}$ is subtracted from the derivative of $\vec{H}$.
-The physical consequences are explored in \cite{Gyros}: in electromagnetism, due to vacuum equation $\nabla\times\vec{B}=-\partial\vec{E}/\partial t$, there is a non-vanishing force on a magnetic dipole, $F_{EM}^{i}=B^{ji}\mu_{j}=\nabla^{i}(\vec{\mu}\cdot\vec{B})$, whenever it moves in a non-homogeneous field (this expression for $F_{EM}^{i}$ holds \emph{in the rest frame of the particle}, for arbitrary fields); this is because the electric field measured by the particle is time-varying, and so $\nabla\times\vec{B}\ne0\Rightarrow\vec{F}_{EM}\ne0$.
-That is not necessarily the case in gravity.
-In vacuum, from Eqs.~(\ref{eq:LinearFieldEqsGEM}iv) and (\ref{eq:HijGEM}), we have $\mathbb{H}_{ij}=-H_{(i,j)}/2$, and the gravitational force on a gyroscope, cf.~Eq.~(\ref{analogy}.2b) of Table \ref{analogy}, is $F_{G}^{i}=\frac{1}{2}H^{(i,j)}S_{j}$.
-Thus no analogous induction effect is manifest in the force, and in fact spinning particles in non-homogeneous gravitational fields can move along geodesics, as exemplified in \cite{Gyros}.
+The linearized gravitoelectric tidal tensor, Eq.~(\ref{eq:Eij_Hij_linear}a), reads in the GEM regime ($K_{(ij)}=-\delta_{ij}\partial\Phi/\partial t$),